ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 Or it could be a logographic
 writing system.
 The text contains 39 distinct symbols.
 Based on their complexity, we expect the whole writing system to use just afew hundreds of distinct symbols.
-On the other hand, we would expect some symbols to occur multiple times unless the writing system contains thousands of characters or unless the 39-character text is specially crafted (some kind of art or poetry).
+On the other hand, we would expect some symbols to occur multiple times unless the writing system contains thousands of characters or unless the 39-character text is specially crafted (some kind of art or poetry, enumerating synonyms of a list of gods).
 The cartouche in the middle is probably a summary or a headline containing the most important words from the text.